nextapps-de/mikado/README.md

 <a href="https://github.com/nextapps-de/mikado-server">Template Server</a> &ensp;&bull;&ensp;
 <a href="https://github.com/nextapps-de/mikado-express">Express Middleware (SSR)</a>

-This library was build by reversed engineering and aims these primary goals:
+This library was build by reversed engineering with these primary goals as its base:
-1. providing a clean, simple and __non-cryptic__ tool for developers who loves using living standards and common styles
+1. providing a clean, simple and __non-cryptic__ tool for developers who focus on living standards and common styles
-2. designer-readable templates based on pure html (the best known markup in the web)
+2. designer-readable templates based on pure html (most famous and compatible markup in the web)
 3. providing the best overall performance

 <!--